Are you in the bottomless black pit of Debt Reduction and unable to climb out? You’re not alone.

 If you can consolidate, or pay off, all of your existing debts –

-including your student loans, mortgage, personal loans and credit card debt
+including your student loans, mortgage, personal loans, and credit card debt

-– into a one-payment consolidated loan with a low interest rate.
-There are pros and cons to debt consolidation, however if you can consolidate your debt with a lower interest rate it may be worth it.
+– into a one-payment consolidated loan with a low-interest rate.
+There are pros and cons to debt consolidation, however, if you can consolidate your debt with a lower interest rate it may be worth it.

 #3.
 Curb your spending and borrowing –

-This ones a give in, but many still have trouble paying back debt because they are spending on unnecessary things they don’t need or going out and getting more credit cards and personal loans that they don’t need.
+These ones give in, but many still have trouble paying back debt because they are spending on unnecessary things they don’t need or going out and getting more credit cards and personal loans that they don’t need.
 My rule is to never borrow more than you know you can pay back.
 If you’re in financial difficulties due to multiple credit cards, do yourself a favor and cut the excess – get rid of credit cards you don’t need by paying off the balance and shutting the accounts for good.
 If it’s too tempting having the plastic in your cut up a few of the cards you don’t need.

 #4.
 Budget your loan payments –

 Tackle your debt like you would raise money for any holiday or car – with a strict budget!
-Put an extra bit aside each month to pay down on your loans.
+Put an extra bit aside each month to pay down your loans.
 Start with the loans with higher interest rates and work your way down to the ones with lower interest rates.